-The activities described cover the entire scope of the Montepaschi Group's retail banks (Banca MPS, Banca Antonveneta and Biverbanca in 2012), in addition to MPS Capital Services for the role it plays in the supply-chain process.

-The Wealth Risk Management function also monitors the list of highest-risk issuers/ entities (so called Money Laundering List or MLR) with the objective of identifying companies undergoing a temporary critical phase, associated primarily with specific macroeconomic, corporate and/or sectorrelated situations or by a lack of sufficient market information.
+Group customers are also regularly informed over time about changes in the risk of the financial instruments they hold, so as to ensure the necessary informational transparency and facilitate possible decisions aimed at rebalancing the risk profile of investments held.
+The activities described cover the entire scope of the Montepaschi Group's retail banks in addition to MPS Capital Services for the role it plays in the supply-chain process.
+The Wealth Risk Management function also monitors the list of highest-risk issuers/entities (so called MLR) with the objective of identifying companies undergoing a temporary critical phase, associated primarily with specific macroeconomic, corporate and/or sector-related situations or by a lack of sufficient market information.
 Inclusion in the MLR list makes the financial instruments issued by these issuers/entities inappropriate and impossible to be offered on an advisory basis.
 Reputational risk is identified in general terms as the possibility that one or more given events may negatively alter the consideration or image and therefore the reputation which a party has within the economic or social system in which it operates, primarily with those who hold some form of interest in it.
 Reputation therefore becomes particularly relevant in the case of banks, for which a relationship of trust is an integral part of the end products and services provided to their customers.
 Evidently, reputation and risks related thereto, are objectively difficult to estimate in quantitative terms.
 In the area of development and distribution of investment products and services to customers, special focus must be placed on the category of events which is associated with business scenarios that are innovative or typically geared to offering customers new investment opportunities while keeping with their risk profiles, through both proprietary and captive products, as well as through access to third-party products in an open architecture environment.

-Factors such as misselling and mispricing, possbile risk inadequacy over time between portfolios or single products and the sociobehavioural profiles of customers, the absolute and relative financial risk borne by the customer, the absolute and relative investment performance with respect to return expectations, the complexity of -or imperfect contracts for- investment products and services are generally some of the causes which potentially lie at the origin of reputational risks that call for monitoring and management.
+Factors such as misselling and mispricing, possible risk inadequacy over time between portfolios or single products and the sociobehavioural profiles of customers, the absolute and relative financial risk borne by the customer, the absolute and relative investment performance with respect to return expectations, the complexity of -or imperfect contracts for- investment products and services are generally some of the causes which potentially lie at the origin of reputational risks that call for monitoring and management.
 The financial crisis under way has added further factors of potential impact to: increased market volatility, potential fast-changing product risks, potential financial losses incurred.
-Identification and monitoring of these factors are reflected in the WRM reporting for the Top Management.
-The organisational decision to centralise within the Parent Company's Risk Management Function the overall control and governance of both operational and reputational risks, together with risks inherent in investment services/products, is therefore aimed at encouraging awareness and promoting an integrated management of the processes which may potentially generate reputational risks, in their wider sense, for the Group.
+Identification and monitoring of these factors are reflected in the WRM reporting for the Top management.
+The organisational decision to centralise within the Parent company's risk management Function the overall control and governance of both operational and reputational risks, together with risks inherent in investment services/products, is therefore aimed at encouraging awareness and promoting an integrated management of the processes which may potentially generate reputational risks, in their wider sense, for the Group.

-1.13 Internal models of First and Second Pillar risk measurement - key features
+1.13 Internal models of First and Second Pillar risk measurement key features

-The charts below illustrate the treatment The salient features for each type of risk of risks under Pillar 1 and 2 as defined by factor are summarised below.
-Supervisory Regulations.
+The charts below illustrate the treatment of for each type of risk factor are summarised risks under Pillar 1 and 2 as defined by Subelow. pervisory regulations.
+The salient features